 Additionally, the District has initiated work with the City of Carrabelle to develop preliminary engineering for a potential interconnection with the Alligator Point Water Resources District.
 Completion of this interconnection would assist in regional drought-proofing and in ensuring system reliability through summer and holiday heavy use periods.
-It is expected that the water system will enact a conservation-oriented rate structure in the process, thereby improving water use efficiency, particularly for new development.
+The City of Carrabelle has enacted a conservation-oriented rate structure as part of this initiative, thereby improving water use efficiency, particularly for new development.
 Additional technical assistance has also been provided to the Eastpoint Water and Sewer District and the City of Wewahitchka for inland test well development.